-A man died leaving an estate comprising two bank accounts and a freehold property.
-His will divided the residue of his estate equally between his son and his daughter.
-Five years ago the man and his son (who was then 22) had a serious argument and his son left the family home.
+A woman died leaving an estate comprising two bank accounts and a freehold property.
+Her will divided the residue of her estate equally between her son and her daughter.

+Five years ago the woman and her son (who was then 22) had a serious argument and her son left the family home.
 None of the family has seen him since.
-The personal representatives ('PRs') have guestioned other relatives and friends to attempt to ascertain the son's whereabouts but with no success.
+The personal representatives (PRs) have questioned other relatives and friends to attempt to ascertain the son's whereabouts but with no success.

-Three months ago the PRs placed advertisements complying with s.27 Trustee Act 1925 in the London Gazette and in a local newspaper.
-The PRs have had no responses to these notices from either the man's son or anyone claiming to be a creditor of the estate.
-They propose to distribute the entire residue to the man's daughter and pay only the creditors they currently know about.
+Three months ago the PRs placed advertisements complying with s.27 of the Trustee Act 1925 in the London Gazette and in a local newspaper.
+The PRs have had no responses to these notices from either the woman's son or anyone claiming to be a creditor of the estate.
+They propose to distribute the entire residue to the woman's daughter and pay only the creditors they currently know about.

-Which of the following statements best describes the PRs' protection from claims by creditors and beneficiaries as a result of the enquiries made and s.27 Trustee Act 1925 notices placed?
+Which of the following statements best describes the PRs' protection from claims by creditors and beneficiaries as a result of the enquiries made and s.27 of the Trustee Act 1925 notices placed?